 To use a simple analogy, X, K, and KA bands are essentially like the names of three of your favorite radio stations.
 They are names for the frequencies that police radar (and sometimes false alerts) operate on.
 Since we know that police radar uses these frequencies, your radar detector is always tuned into them and listening for signal.
 If it picks something up, it will notify you so you can slow down with plenty of warning distance.

-X band radar is defined as radar waves that fall between 8.0ghz and 12ghz, but law enforcement X band radar guns operate universally on 10.5ghz.
+What is X band?▼ X band radar is defined as radar waves that fall between 8.0ghz and 12ghz, but law enforcement X band radar guns operate universally on 10.5ghz.
 This is the oldest type of licensed police radar frequency, and is not widely used anymore.
 It does still exist, so we don’t recommend turning off X band in your settings – it is mostly found in rural areas, or in areas where police departments did not have adequate funding to upgrade to more modern radar guns.

 The main advantage of X band over K and KA band is that it is affected less by poor weather conditions.
 However, this advantage is outweighed by several significant cons.
 X band radar guns require a larger antenna, X band is easy for radar detectors to pick up at long distance, and most of the X band radar guns that are still in service are bulky and frustrating to use.
 False alerts on X band do exist, but they are rare compared to K band false alerts.
 Check out the Radenso Pro M Radar Detector, with advanced Blind Spot Monitor (BSM) false alert filtering!

-K band radar is the chunk of radar frequency that stretches from 18ghz-27ghz.
+What is K band?▼ K band radar is the chunk of radar frequency that stretches from 18ghz-27ghz.
 Luckily for us, police K band radar operates strictly at 24.125 and 24.15ghz.
 In the law enforcement world, K band radar began to be adopted a couple decades ago as a higher-performance alternative to X band radar.

 Since it operates on a higher frequency and with lower power output, K band radar is harder to detect at long distance than X band.
 This gives radar detector users less time to react (though modern radar detectors have largely neutralized this advantage).